 Warren has held senior executive roles in the airports industry in both Australia and Europe and has worked for McKinsey and Company, the Reserve Bank and the WA Treasury Corporation.

-Warren is also a Director of the Sydney Desalination Plant, and served on the board of Airservices Australia for five and a half years, four and a half as Deputy Chair.
+Warren is currently a director of the Sydney Desalination Plant, the trustee of the Energy Industry Superannuation Scheme, Western Community Legal Centre located in Melbourne and the National Health Co-Operative.
+He previously served on the Board of Airservices Australia for five and a half years, four and a half as Deputy Chair.

 Dr Keith Turner